contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 ![](/assets/images/eleventy-starter-7.png)

 The workflow will now run and will take about a minute to complete.
 Once it has completed, your site should be live under the URL configured in step 3, eg "https://yourusername.github.io".
 If you don't see it, wait a couple more minutes.
-It can take a little longer until the code has been uploaded and published by GitHub pages.
+It can take a little longer until the HTML pages have been uploaded and published by GitHub pages.

 ## Forestry